September 14th, 2019

 One of the most concerning issues with the use of mobile devices is security.
 Everyone has sensitive information, whether an individual is accessing his/her banking information, or employees logging into their Cloud based online presence.
 Having this information floating around on a mobile device is dangerous.
 Everyone is aware of this security risk.
 So how do we keep sensitive information secure?
 The solution of course is the Cloud.

-In previous blogs (blog1 blog2 etc link to a few of our blogs regarding cloud security) we discussed security, scalability, redundancy and reliability in the Cloud.
+In previous blogs we discussed security, scalability, redundancy and reliability in the Cloud.

 Mobile devices interact with a Cloud service provider using native mobile applications or embedded browser applications.
 Applications are created using programming languages and API’s provided by the Cloud service provider.
 Security and privacy protection is achieved with the help of secure Cloud application services (SCAS).
 Also, SCAS provide key encryption on demand, intrusion detection, authentication and authorization services to mobile devices.
 All of these features help provide data security, data integrity, identity protection, location privacy, login (authentication) security, etc.